archieDeveloper/vector2d-extended/README.md

 #### one:

-@peturn Vector2d A new one vector
+@peturn Vector2d A new unit vector

 #### up: